lilasquared/ticker/README.md

 You can configure the ticker 2 ways.

-1. Add a `ticker.yml` file using the format belor.
+1. Add a `ticker.yml` file using the format below.
 Each symbol you provide will be used to fetch the `regularMarketPrice` from the yahoo-finance api.
 The given `units` and `cost_basis` will be used to calculate your position value and change.
 Note: `cost_basis` here should be the avg price paid per share

 ```yml
 # ticker.yml